Phone: (202) 296-5505 Email: info@winvale.com

 • Find relevant government opportunities

 Be careful of scammers when utilizing SAM.gov.
 There are a lot of companies that will send out emails saying that you need to pay to update or change information in SAM.gov, but this is not the case.
-Be wary of scam emails.
+SAM is and will always be free.

 3. What’s the Best Way to Find Government Opportunities?